 Key Audit Matter How our audit addressed the key audit matter Estimation of insurance contract liabilities (continued) The determination of these reserves involves significant judgment over uncertain future outcomes related to loss payments and changing risk exposure of the businesses, including ultimate full settlement of policyholder liabilities.
-We checked a sample of claims reserves, through comparing the estimated amount of the reserve to appropriate documentation.
 The Group uses several valuation models to support the calculations of the insurance contract liabilities.
 The complexity of the models may give rise to errors as a result of inadequate/incomplete data, inappropriate methods and assumptions, or the design or application of the models.
-We have reviewed management's reconciliation of the underlying Group data recorded in the insurance policy administration systems with the data used in the actuarial reserving calculations Economic assumptions such as inflation rates and interest rates and actuarial assumptions such as medical trends, claims reported patterns, loss payment patterns, frequency and We matched the insurance contract liabilities as recommended by the Group's actuary to the liabilities in the financial statements. severity trends, customer behaviour, along with Group's historical loss data are key inputs used to estimate these liabilities.
-We assessed the experience and competency of the Group's actuary to perform the period end valuation.
+We involved internal actuarial experts to assist us in evaluating the reasonableness of key inputs and assumptions.
+Our work included assessing the accuracy of the historical data used, and recalculating the insurance technical reserves on a sample basis, in the context of both the Group and industry experience and specific product features.
+Economic assumptions such as inflation rates and interest rates and actuarial assumptions such as medical trends, claims reported patterns, loss payment patterns, frequency and severity trends, customer behaviour, along with Group's historical loss data are key inputs used to estimate these liabilities.
 Due to the significance of estimation uncertainty associated with determination of insurance contract liabilities, this is considered a key audit matter.
-We have engaged our actuarial specialist to evaluate the appropriateness of the methodology and the actuarial estimates of the management's expert, in particular assessing and challenging the key reserving assumptions related to IBNR and its related reserves including loss ratios, frequency and severity of claims, and reasonableness of estimates made by the Group.
-Evaluating whether the reserving was consistent in approach, with sufficient justification for changes in assumptions and evaluating the historical accuracy of the development of outstanding claims and IBNR by performing a review of the retrospective historical performance of the estimates and judgments made by management.
+Our procedures also include testing controls over initiation, review and approval process on claims across different lines of business, including claim settlement process.
+Additionally, we have performed substantive analytical procedures to test, the provision for reported claims by policyholder recorded by management based on in-house claims management panel, internal policies for reserves, and other assumptions made by management.
 Furthermore, we assessed the adequacy of the disclosures relating to these reserves given in Note 8 to the consolidated financial statements.